k-gerner/gif-storage/README.md

 # gif-storage
 Storing GIF files for use in my other repositories.

-Used https://cloudconvert.com/mp4-to-gif for gif conversion of mp4 -> gif
+Used https://www.onlineconverter.com/mp4-to-gif for mp4 -> gif conversion